Broad-spectrum chemokine inhibitor: In vivo anti-inflammatory activity

 The cyclic peptide NR58-3.14.3 was shown to be a powerful anti-inflammatory agent in vivo, inhibiting inflammation in a number of disease models such as atherosclerosis, ischemia, lung disease, surgical adhesions, endometriosis and pulmonary graft-versus-host disease.
 It has been suggested that blockage of chemokine function using these molecules should not have a detrimental toxicological effect.

 Anti-HIV activity

 Cyclic peptide NR58-3.14.3 has also been shown to inhibit HIV replication.

+Preterm Labor

+The BSCI compound called 'BN83470' in pregnant mice averted infection-induced preterm birth (PTB) by blocking various inflammatory pathways in the uterus and preventing the infiltration of immune cells into the uterine myometrium.
+In a nonhuman primate model of Group B Streptococcus (GBS)-induced preterm labour, another BSCI compound called 'FX125L' was able to inhibit preterm labour and suppress the cytokine response.
+No antibiotics were administered during these experiments, allowing the GBS infection to progress and invade the amniotic cavity and the fetus.
+Despite the invasive GBS infection, prophylactic BSCI treatment significantly reduced the levels of cytokines in the amniotic fluid, fetal plasma, lung, and brain, indicating its ability to suppress the inflammatory response.
+Current animal studies have not shown any significant fetal toxicity associated with BSCI compounds.
+However, further research, particularly through human pre-clinical trials, is now underway to understand the impact of BSCIs on the fetal immune response and development.

 Small molecule drug candidates

 The key amino acids of the BSCI peptides required for activity have been identified, and the tripeptide AcNH-Trp-Val-Gln-OH was shown to itself be a BSCI in the low micromolar range.
 Based on this structure a number of peptide mimetics were designed, including a range of 3-acylaminoglutarimides, with low nanomolar BSCI potencies.
 The search for increased stability and potency led to the development of 3-acylaminolactams, with picomolar potencies in vitro and high anti-inflammatory activity in vivo.
-A small molecule member of this class of BSCIs called FX125L, under development by Funxional Therapeutics, has recently completed phase 1 clinical trials.
+A small molecule member of this class of BSCIs called FX125L, under development by Funxional Therapeutics, has recently completed phase 2 clinical trials.